BlueAsuka/Rocket-RAG/README.md

 ## TODO List
 - [ ] Add PDF parser for textual information retrieval and generation
 - [ ] Add more retrieval methods and techniques with consideration on both time and frequency domains, e.g., keyword sparse search, reranking
-- [ ] Add more RAG modes such as Self-RAG, Corrective-RAG and Graph-RAG e.g.
 - [ ] Reimplement the ROCKET and its variance from scratch to be independent from the Pyts package
 - [ ] Reimplement the RAG based on DSPy for lighter prompting engineering and management
-- [ ] Reimplement the system in a more agentic way with better reasoning and planning
-- [ ] Support more opensource llm models e.g., llama3, chatGLM and so on
+- [ ] Support opensource llm models e.g., llama3, chatGLM and so on
-- [ ] Support the interactive mode for the agent to interact with the user by chatting like GPT
+- [ ] Support the interactive mode for the agent to interact with the user by chatting like chatGPT
 - [ ] Support the long-term memory for the agent to remember the previous conversation history